hoostus/prime-harvesting/README.md

 would hinder the reader more that helping (i.e. it's complex and hasn't been established in the industry).
 I did use HREFF to evaluate Prime Harvesting in my own research, but only to confirm the main results.
+- CEW (and by extension WER & HREFF) punishing declining withdrawal rates.
+However, the evidence from actual retirees (Bernicke & others) shows that's exactly what retirees do.
+Have a metric that follows this?
+- Mortality-weighted shortfall calculations from Gardner's paper.
+- Look at how bond percentages change with monthly Prime Harvesting.